DataDog/hiring-engineers/answers.md

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/UpdatedFiles/2.5+VisualizingData+-+API+Request.png" width="600">

-**The script I used to send a request to the Timeboard API using node.js and axios**
+**The script I used to send a request to the Timeboard API using node.js and axios.**

 ```
 <!-- timeboard.js  -->